-How to Structure an Internal Knowledge Base
+How to Structure an Internal Knowledge Base?

 Creating a well-structured internal knowledge base isn’t just about dumping information into a digital folder – it’s about building an organized, accessible hub that becomes your company’s single source of truth.
 As someone who’s helped dozens of businesses transform their scattered documentation into streamlined knowledge management systems, I’ve seen firsthand how proper structuring can make or break an internal knowledge base’s success.
 Whether you’re a growing startup drowning in Google Docs or an established SMB looking to centralize tribal knowledge, the way you structure your internal knowledge base will determine if employees actually use it or abandon it for the familiar “hey, can you send me that document again?” routine.